Mush-0/push-notification/README.md

 # How to use

-Access (Pushing app)["https://mush-0.github.io/push-notification"] and accept push notification.
+Access [Pushing app]("https://mush-0.github.io/push-notification") and accept push notification.

 Click the subscribe button if the pop-up didn't appear